Feminism in India: First phase: 1850–1915

 The colonial venture into modernity brought concepts of democracy, equality and individual rights.
 The rise of the concept of nationalism and introspection of discriminatory practices brought about social reform movements related to caste and gender relations.
 This first phase of feminism in India was initiated by men to uproot the social evils, to allow remarriage of widows, to forbid child marriage, and to reduce illiteracy.
 It also aimed to regulate the age of consent and to ensure property rights through legal intervention.
 However, efforts for improving the status of women in Indian society were somewhat thwarted by the late nineteenth century, as nationalist movements emerged in India.
 These movements resisted 'colonial interventions in gender relations' particularly in the areas of family relations.
 In the mid to late nineteenth century, there was a national form of resistance to any colonial efforts made to 'modernize' the Hindu family.
 This included the Age of Consent controversy that erupted after the government tried to raise the age of marriage for women.

-Several Indian states were ruled by women during British colonial advance including Jhansi (Rani Laxmibai), Kittur (Rani Chennama), Bhopal (Quidisa Begum) and Punjab (Jind Kaur).
+Several Indian states were ruled by women during British colonial advance including Jhansi (Rani Laxmibai), Kittur (Rani Chennama), Bhopal (Qudsia Begum) and Punjab (Jind Kaur).